carbon-design-system/carbon-for-products-design-kit/README.md

 * Updates to the Design Kit will be announced in your Figma files.
 Be sure to update to get latest versions of components and patterns.

 ### Developers:
-Carbon for IBM Products is available at our <a href="[http://github.com/carbon-design-system/carbon-for-ibm-dotcom](https://github.com/carbon-design-system/ibm-products)">Github repo</a>.
-Check out https://pages.github.ibm.com/cdai-design/pal/ for more information.
+Carbon for IBM Products is available at our [Github repo](http://github.com/carbon-design-system/ibm-products).
+Check out https://pages.github.ibm.com/carbon/ibm-products/ for more information.